-Myrna Wooders, Professor of Economics at Vanderbilt University, is a Fellow of the Econometric Society, Editor of Journal of Public Economic Theory, President of the Association of Public Economic Theory, Founding Editor of Economics Bulletin, Charter Member of the Game Theory Society, Economic Theory Fellow, and has been an elected member of the Game Theory Society Council.
-She has previously held professorial positions at University of Warwick, University of Toronto, and State University of New York (in reverse order).
+Myrna Wooders, Professor of Economics at Vanderbilt University, is a Fellow of the Econometric Society, Editor of Journal of Public Economic Theory, President of the Association of Public Economic Theory, Founding Editor of Economics Bulletin, Charter Member of the Game Theory Society, Economic Theory Fellow, and has been an elected member of the Game Theory Society Council. .She has held prior positions at University of Warwick, University of Toronto, and State University of New York (in reverse order).

 Since completing her PhD under the supervision of Professor Leo Hurwicz, Professor Wooders has researched primarily in the areas of public economic theory, game theory and network theory.
 She has published extensively on club theory, the theory of local public goods and coalition theory.
 Her publications include articles in Econometrica, Journal of Economic Theory, Games and Economic Behavior and other leading journals in economics.
 In the area of mathematics, Professor Wooders has published in Mathematics of Operations Research and Optimization.
 Professor Wooders has held visiting appointments at Paris 1, Yale, Bonn, CentER for Economic Research (Tilburg), Hebrew University, CORE (Louvain-la-Neuve), the Autonomous University of Barcelona, and California Institute of Technology, among other institutions.
 She is frequently invited to give keynote and plenary talks.

-Her co-authors number over thirty, and include Nobel Laureate Reinhard Selten (Bonn), Phil Reny (Chicago), Eyal Winter (Hebrew University), Professor Martin Shubik (Yale), and Professor Stef Tijs (Tilburg).
+Her co-authors number over twenty-five, and include Nobel Laureate Reinhard Selten (Bonn), Phil Reny (Chicago), Eyal Winter (Hebrew University), Professor Martin Shubik (Yale), and Professor Stef Tijs (Tilburg).
 Her awards include the prestigious Connaught Fellowship in the Social Sciences and a Humboldt Research Award for Foreign Scientists (Germany).

 Myrna Wooders has also served on the American Economic Association CSWEP, as an elected member of the (UK) Royal Economic Association Committee on Women, and as President of the Canadian Women in Economics.
 Her contributions include launching a series for CSWEP celebrating the contributions of women who have, in the past, made significant contributions to economics.